signavio/BPMN-Sol/README.md

 Previously, with the version `v0.0.3` of the `bpmn-sol` it was not possible to compile a business process model with multiple XOR gateways and multiple script tasks.
 When tried to compile such a diagram, the user would get a compilation error.

 Now with the new version `v1.0` the functionality to compile a business process model with multiple script tasks and gateways is supported.
-However, this comes with an additional requirement with respect to modelling the diagram.
+This comes with an additional requirement with respect to modelling the diagram.
 Please find below the modelling requirements.

 ## Modelling Requirements